-Battleground states rush to count ballots after mostly smooth Election Day vote
+Battleground states counted ballots quickly after mostly smooth Election Day vote

-(CNN) — Battleground states continued counting outstanding ballots into the early hours of Wednesday morning, with Donald Trump closing in on the 270 Electoral College votes needed to win the White House, after Election Day voting that largely went smoothly despite fake bomb threats that targeted multiple states.
+(CNN) — Battleground states continued counting outstanding ballots into the early hours of Wednesday after Election Day voting that largely went smoothly despite fake bomb threats that targeted multiple states.

-Bomb threats were reported across five key battleground states, both to polling places and government offices where votes are counted.
-The threats were not credible, but they led temporary closures to precincts in several states on Tuesday.
+On Election Day, bomb threats were reported across five key battleground states, both to polling places and government offices where votes are counted.
+The threats were not credible, but they led to temporary closures at precincts in several states.
 The FBI, which engaged with local and state officials, confirmed that some of the threats originated from Russian email domains.

 US officials continue to say that at least some of the bomb threats made to polling locations in multiple states appeared to originate from Russian email domains.
 But the investigation is ongoing, and the FBI has yet to publicly confirm that someone in Russia was behind the threats.